Chapter 2. Language reference

 value is interprted as an attribute value template.
 For example,

-in Example 2.1, “A compound step declaration”, the $path
+in Example 2.1, “A compound step declaration”, the $path and

-options are set this way:
+$include-filter options are set this way:

 |<p:directory-list name="listing" path="{$path}"